0xrudi/dapp-30/README.md

 # day 4 - Advanced Storage
 This project builds off of the previous day with an additional nuance.
 Within the smart contract, the "data" variable is an array of numbers,  Consequently, upon clicking submit, the entered value will be appended to the array instead of replacing the single value.
 In this project there were some additional achievements made with the front-end portion.
 Instead of connecting the dapp to the local ganache blockchain instance in the background, I connected the metamask instance directly in the browser to more closely simulate real world interactions.

+# day 5 - CRUD (Create, Read, Update, Delete)
+CRUD is commonly used in database management and here we apply the functionality to smart contracts.
+Here we begin to use structs for the first time and used that struct as an array.